Developer Guide

 4.6.1.
 Implementation

-The monthly statistics mechanism is facilitated by MonthlyListMap
+The monthly statistics mechanism is facilitated by MonthlyListMap and StatisticsWindow.

-gets the monthly statistics data and StatisticsWindow
+MonthlyListMap gets the monthly statistics data and StatisticsWindow populates the UI with the data.

-The commands meeting stats
+The commands meeting stats and sale stats implement this feature.

-This feature will be demonstrated in the context of meeting stats
+This feature will be demonstrated in the context of meeting stats.

 4.6.1.1.
 Data manipulation